 The Betsy, Miami Beach, Florida

-A colonial-style estate tucked among the art deco towers of Ocean Drive, this white-columned hideaway is more Gone with the Wind than Miami Vice.
-But while the plantation shutters and canopy beds in the 61 white-on-cream rooms are totally Tara, the buzzy basement nightclub and turquoise waters just steps away are pure South Beach.
+A vintage-style estate tucked among the art deco towers of Ocean Drive, this white-columned hideaway is more Gone with the Wind than Miami Vice.
+But while the shutters and canopy beds in the 61 white-on-cream rooms are totally Tara, the buzzy basement nightclub and turquoise waters just steps away are pure South Beach.

 From $269; The Betsy